BenBrock/reple/README.md

 or runtime system is not available, adding it will likely only take a few minutes!

 ## Installation
 To install reple, just clone the Git repo.
-We recommand you then `chmod` our Python script to make it runnable and add its directory to your PATH.
+We recommend you then `chmod` our Python script to make it runnable and add its directory to your PATH.

 ```Bash